belodetek/black.box/README.md

 <p align="center"><a href="http://black-box.belodedenko.me/#instructions"><strong>I've read enough, tell me what to do!</strong></a></p>

-Devices connected to the `black.box` Wi-Fi network or routed via the device's Ethernet (LAN) IP address, can access blocked Internet content from anywhere in the world.
+Devices connected to the `black.box` Wi-Fi network or routed via the device's Ethernet (LAN) IP address, can typically access [blocked Internet content](#services) from anywhere in the world.

 PayPal subscription or Bitcoin credit is required to activate the device.
 This service is offered on a rolling subscription basis, with **1 moth free trial** using PayPal.
 Afterwards a monthly subscription fee applies, unless the subscription is [cancelled](#cancellation) prior to the next billing cycle.
 The subscription fee is currently **$9.95 USD per month**.